-4.2.2 Phase 2
+4.2.1 Phase 2

-Phase 2 consists of the assessment of the short listed potential alternative land parcels, marine outfall locations and transfer pipeline corridors identified in Phase 1.
+Phase 2 consists of the assessment of the short listed potential alternative land parcels, outfall locations and transfer pipeline corridors identified in Phase 1.
 During Phase 2, land parcels will be assessed against a range of environmental and technical criteria including but not limited to ecology, cultural heritage, landscape, air quality, climate, traffic, land use, planning policy, engineering and design constraints, capital and operational costs.
+The suitability of the River Avoca as a potential outfall location will be further investigated.
+The results of this investigation will determine the shortlisted potential alternative land parcels, outfalls and transfer pipeline corridors.

 Any issues raised during this public consultation will be scheduled in a Factual Consultation Report.
 The Factual report will be considered by the Project Team as part of the assessment process to identify the emerging preferred site options.